dbbs-lab/bsb-core/docs/source/config/module/overview.rst

   >>> print(conf.where_reference)
   'A'

-References are defined inside of configuration nodes by passing a :ref:`reference object
+References are defined inside of configuration nodes by passing a `reference object
-<quick-reference-object>` to the ``config.ref`` function:
+<quick-reference-object>`_ to the :func:`.config.ref` function:

 .. code-block:: python